suf102/MEVHackathon/README.md

 The time column of the data was based on the block number.
 We are using 12 million data points which is about 10% of the Ethereum mined.
 To split the data into a more useful format I created sequences of MEV levels.
-I created a list of all of the sequences of length 2 through 9 of MEV levels that have occurred in those 12 million blocks.
+I created a list of all of the sequences of length 2 through 9 of MEV levels that have occurred in those 10k blocks.
 The block number was also dropped to avoid it influencing the training of the models.
 From here I split the approach into three different directions.
 The first was to create a Markov chains transition matrix using the data.